Posts Tagged ‘search engine optimization’

 Q: Does this mean that Google ignores all meta tags?

 A: No, Google does support several other meta tags.
 This meta tags page documents more info on several meta tags that we do use.
-For example, we do sometimes use the “description” meta tag as the text for our search results snippets, as this screenshot shows:
+For example, we do sometimes use the “description” meta tag as the text for our search results snippets.

 Even though we sometimes use the description meta tag for the snippets we show, we still don’t use the description meta tag in our ranking.